Mission: To humanely alleviate animal suffering and overpopulation by providing access to spay and neuter sterilization services.

 Mission: Rescue, rehabilitation and release of injured, sick and orphaned native wildlife with the ultimate objective to assist in the recovery and release.

-What to expect: Work with veterinary staff inhigh-quality treatment for all animals entering the facility.
+What to expect: Some volunteers (depending on experience and credentials) will work with veterinary staff inhigh-quality treatment for all animals entering the facility.
 Well-equipped veterinary clinic and a 24 hour emergency response service, quarantine facilities for new arrivals, and a nursery area for the very young and isolated pre-release enclosures for soon to be released wildlife.
+Other duties may include general care of animals, including feeding, cleaning cages, and overall enrichment.

 Dates: Year round, minimum commitment of one week.